peterjwms/startup/README.md

 * **WebSocket** - Each user can see other user's scores for each game.
 * **React** - Application ported to use the React web framework.

+## HTML Deliverable

+For this deliverable I built out the structure of my application using HTML
+* **HTML** - Five HTML pages representing login, profile, notifications, search, and adding a score.
+* **Links** - Login automatically links to the voter page.
+Menu is always visible at the top of each page with appropriate links.
+Additional links in appropriate places for adding games or scores take you to the search and add score forms, respectively.
+* **Text** - Appropriate text throughout the site describing possible actions and data.
+* **Images** - Example images included on profile and search (will be generated dynamically through API calls in the future)
+* **DB/Login** - Input box and submit button for login.
+Example database data shown on the profile page.
+* **WebSocket** - Notifications page will pull data from actions from other users.